Two Decades of Lyme Disease: What’s Next?

 • Joint pain or fatigue

-Public figures like Avril Lavigne, Shania Twain, and Justin Bieber have shared their personal struggles with the condition, helping to reduce stigma and boost funding for research.
+Public figures including Avril Lavigne, Shania Twain, along with Justin Bieber spoke openly about personal struggles with this condition, easing stigma and driving greater interest in research funding.

-Grassroots organizations have also played a vital role in:
+Grassroots groups also stepped forward, playing a crucial role in:

 • Pushing for better testing